Don’t let lockdown lock your dreams: Karnataka launches GetCETGo for CET, NEET students

 The Union Home Ministry has advised institutions to promote online education.
 "To mitigate hardship to the public, select additional activities have been allowed which will come into effect from 20th April.
 2020.
 These limited exemptions will be operationalised by states/UTs / district administrations based on strict compliance to the existing guidelines," the advisory by the MHA read.

 Karnataka has now launched a free online crash course to help students prepare for the Common Entrance Test (CET).
-Deputy Chief Minister of Karnataka, Dr. C N
+Deputy Chief Minister of Karnataka, Dr C N

 Ashwathnarayan announced that the CM had launched GetCETGo.